Bias and Division in the Free World: Existence and properties of the Free Zero Bias and other Transformations

-\subsection{Construction of the Free Zero Bias}
+\subsection{Construction of the Free Zero Bias $\circ$}

 We now arrive at the main construction: the free zero bias.
-To motivate it, we return for a moment to the classical zero bias $X^\ast$ which is defined by the functional equation \eqref{char.zb}.
-There is a probabilistic construction of $X^\ast$: first take its square bias $X^\Box$, and then multiply it by an independent $\mathrm{Unif}[0,1]$ random variable $U$; that is,

-The proof can be found in \cite[Theorem 2.1]{goldstein2005distributional}.
-In particular, this construction appears in (12) of that work when specializing to the case $P(x)=x$ and $m=0$, upon noting that the random variable $Y$ whose distribution is given in (11) has the $X^\Box$ distribution by virtue of the fact that $Q(x)$ defined in (10) is equal to $P(x)$ in this case.
+To motivate it, we return for a moment to the classical zero bias $X^\ast$ which is defined by the functional equation \eqref{char.zb}, and has the probabilistic construction \eqref{eq:blah} whose proof can be found in \cite[Theorem 2.1]{goldstein2005distributional}.
+This construction appears in (12) of that work when specializing to the case $P(x)=x$ and $m=0$, upon noting that the random variable $Y$ whose distribution is given in (11) has the $X^\Box$ distribution by virtue of the fact that $Q(x)$ defined in (10) is equal to $P(x)$ in this case.

 One may wonder if some version of this statement, with independence replaced by free independence and uniform replaced by some other distribution perhaps, might characterize the free zero bias of \eqref{char.freezb}.
 While nothing of this nature has presented itself, the following definition does have the same flavor, and (as we see shortly) works.